-propositions, including but not. limited t.o calling for a constitutional convention, constitutional amendment, judicial retention, and public measures to be voted upon shall be placed on separate portions of the ballot sheet or marking device by utilizing borders or grey screens.
-Candidates shall be listed on a separate portion of the ballot sheet or marking device by utilizing borders or grev screens.
+propositions, including but not limited All to propositions calling for a constitutional convention, constitutional amendment, judicial retention, and public measures to be voted upon shall be placed on separate portions of the ballot sheet or marking device by utilizing borders or grey screens.
+Candidates shall be listed on a separate portion of the ballot sheet or marking device by utilizing borders or grey screens.
 Whenever a person has submitted a declaration of intent to be a write-in candidate as required in Sections 17-16.1 and 18-9.1, a line or lines on which the voter may select a write-in candidate shall be printed below the name of the last candidate nominated for such office.
 Such line or lines shall be proximate to an area provided for marking votes for the write-in candidate or candidates.
 The number of write-in lines for an office shall equal the number of persons who have filed declarations of intent to be write-in candidates plus an additional line or lines for write-in candidates who qualify to file declarations to be write-in candidates under Sections 17-16.1 and 18-9.1 when the certification of ballot contains the words "OBJECTION PENDING" next to the name of that candidate, up to the number of candidates for which a voter may vote.
 More than one amendment to the constitution may be placed on the same portion of the ballot sheet or marking device.
-Constitutional convention or constitutional amendment. propositions shall be printed or displayed on a separate portion of the ballot sheet or marking device and designated by grey screens, unless otherwise provided by or administrative rule of the State Board of Elections.
+Constitutional convention or constitutional amendment. propositions shall be printed or displayed on a separate portion of the ballot sheet or marking device and designated by borders or grey screens, unless otherwise provided by administrative rule of the State Board of Elections.
 More than one public measure or proposition may be placed on the same portion of the ballot sheet or marking device.
 More than one proposition for retention of judges in office may be placed on the same portion of the ballot sheet or marking device.
 Names of candidates shall be printed in black.
-The designation of the political parties for straight-party voting shall be in a special section of the ballot, except no means by which a voter can cast a straight-party vote shall be necessary for any special election not conducted on a regularly scheduled election day.
+The designation of the political parties for straight-party voting at the 2008 general election shall be in a special section of the ballot.
 The party affiliation of each candidate or the word "independent" shall appear near or under the candidate's name, and the names of candidates for the same office shall be listed vertically under the title of that office, on separate pages of the marking device, or as otherwise approved by the State Board of Elections.
 In the case of nonpartisan elections for officers of political subdivisions, unless the statute or an ordinance adopted pursuant to Article VII of the Constitution requires otherwise, the listing of nonpartisan candidates shall not include any party or "independent" designation.
 Judicial retention questions and ballot questions for all public measures and other propositions shall be designated by borders or grey screens on the ballot or marking device.
 In primary elections, a separate ballot, or displays on the marking device, shall be used for each political party holding a primary, with the ballot or marking device arranged to include names of the candidates of the party and public measures and other propositions to be voted upon on the day of the primary election.